Do-It-Yourself Safe Pesticides

 and other wildlife, and is effective against a variety of common garden insect pests, as well as being

-a natural fungicide that can combat powder mildew and other fungal infections on plants.
+a natural fungicide that can combat powdery mildew and other fungal infections on plants.

 Neem oil can be